 - Marketing: A marketing defect refers to an error in the way a product is presented or marketed.
 This type of defect can include inadequate instructions or a “failure to warn” customers of a potential hazard related to the product’s use.

-If you’ve been injured by a product that included one of the above defects, you may be able to pursue legal action.
-Call the defective product liability lawyers at William Mattar Law Offices today to tell us about your particular case.
+If you have been injured in a car accident caused by a product that included one of the above defects, you may be able to pursue legal action.
+Call the defective product liability lawyers at William Mattar today to tell us about your particular case.

 Failure to Warn

 Those who design, manufacture, or distribute a product may have a legal duty to warn customers when that product could potentially cause harm.
 This can be done through warning labels, instruction manuals, or other product-related information.
 If a manufacturer fails to do this, resulting in an injury, it is known as “failure to warn,” which can give rise a product liability claim.